janko/rodauth-rails/README.md

 | `rails_controller_instance` | Instance of the controller with the request env context.           |
 | `rails_controller`          | Controller class to use for rendering and CSRF protection.         |

-The `Rodauth::Rails` module has several config settings available as well:
+The `Rodauth::Rails` module has a few config settings available as well:

 | Name         | Description                                                                                         |
 | :-----       | :----------                                                                                         |